 The installation of the VULCANAIRE SUPERTHERM is intended to raise the volume of air produced by compressor through the expansion of air by the use of heat.
 To achieve this; exhaust gases, which are normally wasted, are diverted through the use of a diverter valve and transferred through a heat exchanger through which also passes air from the receiver on the compressor.
 The temperature of the air is maintained within certain limits by the use of an automatic control device to produce the greater volume of air to be used on equipment at an elevated temperature.

 The objective for the contractor was to use a smaller compressor to power the same size of pile hammer.
+You can find more information on the Supertherm from Vulcan’s Bulletin 600B, the last literature put out on the product in 1976.

 Although the unit worked as intended and performed well, the simple concept didn’t translate into a simple design.
 With numerous parts and complex fabrication and assembly, the unit was uneconomical to produce and difficult to install.
 Air compressor manufacturers learned how to use hot exhaust gases in other ways to improve the energy efficiency of their products.